 Final Fantasy 16 takes place in a new world called Valisthea where the Mothercrystals bless the people with aether, which allows them to conjure magicks.
 Over time, distinct nations developed: the Grand Duchy of Rosaria, the Holy Empire of Sanbreque, the Kingdom of Waloed, the Dhalmekian Republic, and the Iron Kingdom.
 Leading up to the present, a Blight spreads across the land, causing tensions to rise and a war to break out.
 It seems like the game begins right before the start of the war.

-Classic Final Fantasy summons appear in FF16 as "Eikons," a new term for these magical creatures that evokes the "Eidolens" of Final Fantasy IX.
+Classic Final Fantasy summons appear in FF16 as "Eikons," a new term for these magical creatures that evoke the "Eidolens" of Final Fantasy IX.
 They each reside in a "Dominant," a single person blessed with the ability to wield their Eikon's power.
-"In some nations, these Dominants are treated as royalty in admiration of this strength — in others, they are bound in fear of it, and forced to serve as weapons of war," the official teaser website reads.
+"In some nations, these Dominants are treated like royalty in admiration of this strength — in others, they are bound in fear of it, and forced to serve as weapons of war," the official teaser website reads.

 The young boy Joshua Rosfield, featured in the trailer, is the Dominant of Phoenix from the Grand Duchy of Rosaria.
-There, all Dominants are treated as royalty.
+There, all Dominants are treated like royalty.
 An October 2020 Famitsu issue notes that Joshua "uses fire to heal wounds" and is called "The Phoenix" outright.
 The teaser site also refers to him as "frail and bookish."

 The protagonist of the game is Clive Rosfield, Joshua's older brother who trains in "mastering the blade" after he isn't chosen by Phoenix as the Dominant.
 (Both brothers seem to resent this odd twist of fate.)
 At 15, Clive wins a combat tournament and is then tasked with protecting his brother as the "First Shield of Rosaria."
 Both brothers are close friends with Jill Warrick, a ward from the Northern Territories whose presence helped broker peace between the nations.